abpframework/abp/docs/en/Migration-Guides/OpenIddict-Step-by-Step.md

 # Migrating from IdentityServer to OpenIddict Step by Step Guide

-This guide provides layer-by-layer guidance for migrating your existing application to OpenIddict.
+This guide provides layer-by-layer guidance for migrating your existing application to [OpenIddict](https://github.com/openiddict/openiddict-core) from IdentityServer.
+ABP startup templates use `OpenIddict` OpenId provider from v6.0.0-rc1 by default and `IdentityServer` projects are renamed to `AuthServer` in tiered/separated solutions.
 Since OpenIddict is only available with ABP v6.0, you will need to update your existing application in order to apply OpenIddict changes.

+## History
+We are not removing Identity Server packages and we will continue to release new versions of IdentityServer-related NuGet/NPM packages.
+That means you won't have an issue while upgrading to v6.0 when the stable version releases.
+We will continue to fix bugs in our packages for a while.
+ABP 7.0 will be based on .NET 7.
+If Identity Server continues to work with .NET 7, we will also continue to ship NuGet packages for our IDS integration.

+On the other hand, Identity Server ends support for the open-source Identity Server at the end of 2022.
+The Identity Server team has decided to move to Duende IDS and ABP will not be migrated to the commercial Duende IDS.
+You can see the Duende Identity Server announcement from [this link](https://blog.duendesoftware.com/posts/20220111_fair_trade).

+## OpenIddict Migration Steps

 Use the `abp update` command to update your existing application.
 See [Upgrading docs](../Upgrading.md) for more info.
 Apply required migrations by following the [Migration Guides](Index.md) based on your application version.

-## Domain.Shared Layer
+### Domain.Shared Layer

 - In **MyApplication.Domain.Shared.csproj** replace **project reference**:
   ```csharp